aleafarrel-id/alea-aircursor/README.md

 ```
 ---

-### Or you can download the .exe file from the latest available [RELEASE](https://github.com/aleafarrel-id/alea-aircursor/releases/)
+### Or you can download the .exe file for Windows from the latest available [RELEASE](https://github.com/aleafarrel-id/alea-aircursor/releases/)

 ---